Breaking the narrative circuit

 A few moments later he tells Joe: “This place is old.”

 On the one hand, this could be read as a boy feeling a sense of his own mortality.
 Death is present in his world.
-His mother has died.
+We learn that his mother has died, for example.
 However, there is more to this revelation than that.
 He seems to feel as though he is an interloper, made other by the history of landscape.
 It seems to me unlikely that picking up a shell would trigger such an observation in a boy of his age (I assume he is younger than ten, possibly as young as seven).

 He seems to perceive something bigger in a kind of spiritual sense of place that is more akin to indigenous mythology than the musing of a young boy on a beach.
 Although not overt, there does seem to be a nod here towards the Aboriginal Dreamtime, a place beyond time and space accessed during dreaming and altered states of consciousness.
-It is not just the story, which is relatively straight forward, but of it sense of place and how it confirms something about the Australian identity or how Australianess is conveyed in literary and artistic works.
+When reading this scene I wondered if Parrett was in some sense working within a particularly Australian canonical tradition which obliges writers to create a sense of place that confirms something about the Australian identity and how a sense of Australianess is conveyed in literary and artistic works.
+This in turn confirms the book as “Australian” satisfying a desire for cultural confirmation that seems to prevail among local publishers and readers and seeks to actively resist outside influences.

 Looking at this scene in the context of events to come, I am also concerned that he seems to foreshadowing his own death, which makes the epiphany seem especially contrived and offers that sense I mentioned earlier about a character being a reader of the story itself.
-Again, it seems to show overt intervention rather than something born out of the story organically.
+Again, it seems to show overt intervention rather than something earned or borne out of the story organically.

 I guess it hits home to me that when writing, maintaining a sense of authenticity about a character’s perspective, no matter how artificial, can be very challenging and there are lots of paper-thin walls that you can inadvertently pass through.